 It’s important to create brand recognition and marketplace referrals.
 Remember that recognition is important locally, nationally and internationally.
 Focus on the right one for you.

 I would be remiss if I didn’t mention the passing of Zig Ziglar.
 He was a great man who contributed so much to our world.
-I consider him a personal friend,

 Ask For and Use Testimonials!

 Use testimonials from your customers to your advantage.
 They help build your credibility, so compile a testimonial file.
 Ask everyone you work with for written endorsements; leave no stone unturned!

 Guidelines for securing Testimonials